stoplightio/platform-docs/4.-documentation/d.table-of-contents.md

 There are a few known limitations with the custom table of contents that we are working to address.

-1. **An item's `uri` property cannot point to contents within a file.** This means you cannot create an [item](#items) for endpoints or models.
-Items whose `uri` points to an API file will follow the [default structure](#default-structure) for organizing their inner contents.
+1. **You can only reorder articles, APIs, and model files.** Endpoints and internal models will follow the [default structure](#default-structure) described for APIs.
+If you're interested in customizing your endpints or models, please [vote for this feature](https://roadmap.stoplight.io/c/110-custom-ordering-for-endpoints-and-models).
-2. **Studio does not validate the `toc.json` file format.** Since the TOC must be written by hand means it can be easy to break the formatting, so please make sure to follow the [rules of the structure](#rules).
-We are planning a drag and drop editor within Studio to make it easier to edit the TOC.
+2. **The `toc.json` file must be written by hand.** We are considering adding a drag & drop editor within Studio to make it easier to create and edit your table of contents, so if you're interested please [vote for this feature](https://roadmap.stoplight.io/c/112-table-of-contents-editor).
-3. **Renaming or moving a file does not automatically update the `toc.json` file.** You'll need to remember to update your TOC whenever a file is renamed or your docs sidebar will contain broken links.
+3. **Renaming a file does not automatically update the `toc.json` file.** You'll need to remember to update your TOC whenever a file is renamed or your docs sidebar will contain broken links.
+We are considering automatically rewriting pointers as you change your filenames, so if you're interested please [vote for this feature](https://roadmap.stoplight.io/c/96-automatically-rewrite-references-and-links-on-filename-change).
-4. **The table of contents does not allow configuring the docs routing structure.** Routing will still reflect the filesystem meaning the docs URLs to a file's docs will show the file path in the URL.
+4. **Renaming a file does not automatically redirect to the new docs url**.
+This means a filename change will result in a dead link in your docs.
+We are considering adding automatic redirects, so if you're interested please [vote for this feature](https://roadmap.stoplight.io/c/68-automatic-redirects).
-5. **Studio does not allow previewing the `toc.json` file.** We are working to add previewing in the short term and a drag and drop editor in the mid term.
+5. **You cannot customize the docs routing structure.** A file's docs url will match it's file path within the project directory.
+We are considering adding support for customizing the routing structure, so if you're interested please [vote for this feature](https://roadmap.stoplight.io/c/111-custom-docs-routing-structure).

-If you find any more limitations or would like to make a suggestion, please submit your idea on our [public roadmap](https://roadmap.stoplight.io/tabs/7-under-consideration/submit-idea)!
+If you have an new idea or would like to make a suggestion, please submit it our [public roadmap](https://roadmap.stoplight.io/tabs/7-under-consideration/submit-idea)!